How Long Does it Take to Resolve a Car Accident Case with Injuries?

 In-car accident cases, lawsuits often take around a year to complete.
 This means that from the time of the car accident, you may be able to complete the case in about 12 months, give or take.
 This is only true if you speak with a lawyer promptly after the injury and get the case filed within a few weeks.
 The longer you delay before speaking with a car accident lawyer, the longer it will take to complete your case.

 How Long Does an Insurance Claim Take for Car Accidents?

 If you want to file a car insurance claim for damages, this could pay damages quicker than a lawsuit.
 However, insurance companies may slow down cases that have high-dollar values or involve severe injuries, potentially leading to appeals or litigation.
-In the end, it is important to check with a lawyer about whether an insurance claim is worth it at all in your case.
+In the end, it is important to check with an Odessa injury lawyer about whether an insurance claim is worth it at all in your case.